mauriciojost/olympus-photosync/README.md

 To transfer media from your camera to your PC follow these steps:

-1. Switch on your camera and go to the _Setup Menu_
+1. Switch on your camera and go to the _Setup Menu_.

     ![Step 0](doc/images/wifi-0.jpg)

-2. Set up the WIFI service of your camera as _Private_
+2. Set up the WIFI service of your camera as _Private_.

     This step needs to be done only once as your camera will remember this setting.